Make my work open access

 For a fully up-to-date list of all current deals please see our Open Access reading list, or contact the Library Research team for more information.

 - American Chemical Society (ACS) - articles can be made open access for free.

-- BMJ - articles in fully open access journals (not all journal titles) can be made open access for free.
-Some titles are limited to those funded by specific funders.
+- BMJ - articles in the BMJ standard collection can be made open access for free.

 - Cambridge University Press (CUP) - most articles can be made open access for free.